(fermentation)

 (2024)

-Recovery Drink! is the first act in a series of upcoming works where I will look into the performative aspects of lacto-fermentation.
-The work assembles through an associative process a mix of sound, metabolisms, objects, and performances.
-I see exhibitions as uncertain sites for experimentation and tools for discovering things I don’t already know, both about a specific subject and my artistic process.
+Recovery Drink! is the first act in a series of upcoming works in which I will examine the performative aspects of lacto-fermentation.
+The work assembles through an associative process, a mix of sound, metabolisms, objects, and performances.
+I see exhibitions as uncertain sites for experimentation and tools for discovering things I don’t know about a specific subject and my artistic process.
 The results are often inconclusive, open-ended, and unresolved, but meaningful for understanding where to go next.

 Consuming probiotics like L. Acidophilus has been a go-to for gastrointestinal health for ages.
-Still, new research in the field shows how what we eat interacts with the complex microbial assemblages that constitute the porous human body.
-The oftentimes problematic truism of “you are what you eat” has in this light taken on a more complex meaning.
+Still, new research in the field shows how our food interacts with the complex microbial assemblages that constitute the porous human body.
+In this light, the oftentimes problematic truism of “you are what you eat” has taken on a more complex meaning.
 It’s not only in the realm of the natural sciences that microbial performativity is being unpicked and scrutinized.
-The concept of fermentation is rich in metaphor and a wide range of thinkers use fermentation and microbial co-habitation for new political imaginaries.
-Microbiology generally, and fermentation specifically, entangles a wide range of concepts in diverse fields such as metaphor in philosophy, political theory, sports medicine, international relations studies, and gastronomy only to name a few.
-Across these fields new paths of understanding microbial co-habitation question old-fashioned views on the relation between, pathogen and host, community and Other, illegal immigrant and nation-state, and contaminated vs. clean for example.
+The concept of fermentation is rich in metaphor, and a wide range of thinkers use fermentation and microbial co-habitation to create new political imaginaries.
+Microbiology, generally, and fermentation specifically, entangles a wide range of concepts in diverse fields, such as metaphor in philosophy, political theory, sports medicine, international relations studies, and gastronomy, only to name a few.
+Across these fields, new paths of understanding microbial co-habitation question old-fashioned views on the relation between pathogen and host, community and Other, illegal immigrant and nation-state, and contaminated vs. clean, for example.

 (Access the sound work here!)